 As for point #1, this danger is noted itself in the AWS documentation.
 One could get around that perhaps via Dark Cubed's hypothetical route, but if you remember the GE_Device_Info_Authentication table from above, which had the X509 certificate chain, this is not needed, and you can now impersonate AWS IOT for Wyze cameras.
 What this would look like on a large scale for global surveillance will be in a following essay.

 iOS PHONE APP

 As discussed in the introduction, the Wyze app begins sending data to China incredibly early in the process.
 This was so shocking to see and so sloppy I'm not sure what to make of it.
 Here is the exact log event from Charles Proxy on iOS.
-I don't think the United States is any less safer because of what S3 bucket Wyze does or doesn't send the user profile thumbnail to, but this is still incredibly concerning for an AWS architect.
+We don't think the United States is any less safer because of what S3 bucket Wyze does or doesn't send the user profile thumbnail to, but this is still incredibly concerning for an AWS architect.
 The app would have been much faster sending this domestically, why connect abroad?
 Surely a video streaming company that makes cameras is concerned and familiar with latency?